 Staying on task can be a challenge for even the most dedicated of workers.
 As a financial professional, you have so much to keep track of – client appointments and records, staff meetings, marketing your practice – and that’s just the tip of the iceberg!
 Luckily, there are some great apps and programs out there to help you manage your time.
 Here are five of the best productivity tools for financial advisors and agents.

-Microsoft has done it again with their To Do app.
-Like the rest of the products in the Office suite, To Do is available for Android and Apple devices, Windows 10, and online.
-Sign in with your Microsoft account to access great features like to do lists, project breakdowns, and a daily schedule.
+Like the rest of the products in the Office 365 suite, To Do is available for Android and Apple devices, as a software download, and online.
+You can sign in with your Microsoft account to access great features like to do lists, project breakdowns, and a daily schedule.

 Slack is one of the most popular team communication tools.
-It’s used by all sorts of big brands, including AirBnB, Target, and TD Ameritrade, and offers integrations for other popular apps and programs.
+It’s used by all sorts of big brands, including Airbnb, Target, and TD Ameritrade, and offers integrations for other popular apps and programs.
+If your practice doesn’t want to or can’t use Teams, Slack provides a robust alternative.

-Slack allows you to create “channels” for different sects of your team.
-Channels are sort of like chatrooms where team members can send messages, documents, and more.
-You can create channels based on specific projects, teams, topics, or any other distinction.
+Slack allows you to create “channels,” similar to chatrooms, for different sects of your team.
+In Slack channels, team members can send messages, documents, and more.
+You can create channels based on specific projects, teams, topics, or any other distinction (i.e. a channel dedicated to events planning).
 Slack is an excellent program for coordinating large teams.

 For larger scale operations, particularly those that are project based, platforms like Trello and Teamwork are amazing for staying organized.

-Trello is a very visual, dashboard-based program that allows you to easily track and manage ongoing projects.
+Trello is a visual-oriented, dashboard-based program that allows you to easily track and manage ongoing projects.
 You can break projects up into individual tasks and check them off as you go – kind of like a more sophisticated to do list.

 Teamwork is also project-based.
-It has similar features but is less visual in some ways.
+It has similar features but is less visual.
 Teamwork has a simple, easy-to-navigate interface that allows you to assign tasks to different users.
 You can track time, move and adjust tasks, and monitor team productivity.

 Other Productivity Tips